nens/rapportage/README.md

 The `staging.example` and `production.example` can be copied.
 Just change the server names under the right heading.

-After the deployement for now configuration is done through a `config.json` file  that needs to be in the root of the directory that hosts the rain report site.
+After the deployment for now configuration is done through a `config.json` file  that needs to be in the root of the directory that hosts the rain report site.
 An example can be found in `./templates/config.json.example`.